eerimoq/simba/doc/user-guide/socket-devices.rst

 Devices
 ~~~~~~~

-These drivers supports the socket device protocol.
+These drivers supports the socket device protocol at the moment.
+More
+to be added when needed.

 Uart
 ^^^^